United Kingdom in the Napoleonic Wars: Financing the war

 A key element in British success was its ability to mobilize the nation's industrial and financial resources and apply them to defeating France.
 With a population of 16 million Britain was barely half the size of France with 30 million.
 In terms of soldiers the French numerical advantage was offset by British subsidies that paid for a large proportion of the Austrian and Russian soldiers, peaking at about 450,000 in 1813.
 Most important, the British national output remained strong and the well-organized business sector channeled products into what the military needed.
 The system of smuggling finished products into the continent undermined French efforts to ruin the British economy by cutting off markets.
 The British budget in 1814 reached £66 million, including £10 million for the Navy, £40 million for the Army, £10 million for the Allies, and £38 million as interest on the national debt.
 The national debt soared to £679 million, more than double the GDP.
 It was willingly supported by hundreds of thousands of investors and tax payers, despite the higher taxes on land and a new income tax.
 The whole cost of the war came to £831 million.
 By contrast the French financial system was inadequate and Napoleon's forces had to rely in part on requisitions from conquered lands.

+Total cash subsidies to Britain's allies came out to £46,289,549 from 1793 to 1814.
+The largest collective recipients were Portugal (10.4 million), Spain (5.1 million), Russia (5.1 million), Prussia (3.1 million), and Austria (2.4 million), with most of the remainder going to minor German states.
+These figures do not include the value of direct material shipments of arms and equipment such as muskets, uniforms, and food.
+In 1814 for example, Britain distributed about £1,582,045 worth of material on top of the £7,620,660 in cash paid the same year.